JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/quick_fix.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Sample implementation a quick fix adding a missing Simple language property referenced in a Java file.</link-summary>

 <include from="language_and_filetype.md" element-id="custom_language_tutorial_header"></include>

 <tldr>